-Figure 3-1011 shows the locations of the City of Milwaukie's stormwater system.
+Figure 3-11 shows the locations of the City of Milwaukie's stormwater system.
 This map also shows locations identified by City staff where rainwater drainage has been problematic.
 Many of these locations correlate to streets with no gutters, curbs, or sidewalks.
-In general a properly designed, constructed, and maintained stormwater drainage system, which can include a combination of gutters, curbs, storm drains, and storm sewers allows for good drainage of stormwater from city streets.
-Railroad Ave, for instance, has drainage issues along its length from 37th Ave to nearly to Linwood Ave.
+Railroad Ave, for instance, has drainage issues along its length from 37th Ave nearly to Linwood Ave.
 Many of the streets with drainage issues do not have curbs, gutters, or sidewalks.
 However, there are many other locations throughout the city that do not have these amenities and do not have drainage issues.